 **Due to the COVID-19 Pandemic, the Education Specialist Credential Program will consider candiates for admission for Summer 2021 and Fall 2021 ONLY that have not completed the Subject Matter Competency Requirement or Basic Skills Requirement.
 Candidates must submit proof of registration for the CBEST and CSET (if applicable) with their program application.
 Candidates must continue to attempt to schedule a test date ASAP and submit passing scores.
 Candidates admitted to the program without passing CSET or CBEST scores will not be allowed to enroll in program methods courses (EDSP 577/578) and/or apply for student teaching until the exams are passed.

 The Credential Program Application is typically submitted once a candidate has enrolled in or complete at least 3 of the 5 prerequisite courses with one of them being EDSP 454.
 Candidates that have not completed all 5 prerequisites will be admitted provisionally and will need to complete the prerequisites during their first semester in the program.

-Candidates are also required to complete a group interview with program faculty members prior to being admitted to the program.
+Candidates are required to complete a group interview with program faculty members prior to being admitted to the program.
 It is suggested that the interview be completed prior to submitting a program application.
-Please contact the Teacher Preparation Advising Center in EED-67 at 562-985-1105 to sign up for an interivew the semester you are planning to submit your program application.
+Interviews are conducted ONLY during the Academic Semester in the months of March, April, May, October, November & December.
+Candidates that are planning to apply to the program during Winter or Summer should ensure that they sign up for an interview in the previous Fall or Spring semester.
+Interviews do NOT take place in Summer or Winter.
+Please contact the Teacher Preparation Advising Center via the Zoom Advising listed below to sign up for an interivew the semester you are planning to submit your program application.
 Interview times fill up so it is suggested that you contact the office early in the semester to secure an interview appointment.

 To Begin Pedagogy Courses in: